 Guru Nanak Dev ji, founder of Sikh religion said: If you conquer the mind, you can conquer the world. ( "Man jeetei jag jeet.")

-Pressures of modern life has turned us into a hassled generation.
+Pressures of modern life have turned us into a hassled generation.
 We've forgotten to live a purposeful and joyful existence.

 Our willful alibis give us umpteen reasons to avoid looking within.
 That is the uncomfortable truth.
 We wrongly presume that wearing tinted glasses to escape unpleasant ground realities will work.
 Experience confirms that shortcuts eventually harm our progress as human beings.